odoo/documentation/content/applications/inventory_and_mrp/maintenance/equipment_management/add_new_equipment.rst

 Add new equipment
 =================

+.. _maintenance/equipment_management/add_new_equipment:

-In Odoo, **equipment** refers to any item that is used in everyday operations, including the manufacturing of products.
+In Odoo, *equipment* refers to any item that is used in everyday operations, including the manufacturing of products.
 This can mean a piece of machinery on a production line, a tool that is used in different locations, or a computer in an office space.
 Equipment registered in Odoo can be owned by the company that uses the Odoo database, or by a third party, such as a vendor in the case of equipment rentals.

-Using Odoo **Maintenance**, it is possible to track individual pieces of equipment, along with information about their maintenance requirements.
+Using Odoo *Maintenance*, it is possible to track individual pieces of equipment, along with information about their maintenance requirements.
 To add a new piece of equipment, navigate to the :guilabel:`Maintenance` module, select :menuselection:`Equipments --> Machines & Tools --> Create`, and configure the equipment as follows: